FlashGet Kids FlashGet Kids

 Popularity analysis

-Sequels and reboots: The Proud Family: Louder and Prouder
+Sequels and Reboots: The Proud Family: Louder and Prouder

 The legacy of The Proud Family continued with the 2022 Disney+ reboot, The Proud Family: Louder and Prouder.